-Designated Safeguarding Lead (DSL) and Deputy
+Designated Safeguarding Lead (DSL) and our Deputy

-The DSL role is set out in full in KCSIE 2022 Annex C. The DSL role is explicit in their job description.
-The role carries a significant level of responsibility and the Governing Body ensured that they are a senior member of staff on the school's leadership team and that they take lead responsibility for safeguarding and child protection (including online safety).
+The DSL role is set out in full in KCSIE 2023 Annex C. The DSL role is explicit in their job description.
+The role carries a significant level of responsibility and the Governing Body have ensured that they are a senior member of staff on the school's leadership team and that they take lead responsibility for safeguarding and child protection (including online safety and including an appropriate understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).